Protection of Migrant Children’s Rights: Training and Toolkit for Charity Workers in Greece and in the UK

 Professor of Law

 Dr Ana Beduschi is a Full Professor of Law with a Personal Chair at the University of Exeter.
-She is currently the Director of the research centre Science, Culture and the Law at Exeter (SCuLE).
+She is currently the Director of the Research Centre for Science, Culture and the Law at the University of Exeter Law School.
 She is also the Co-Director of Postgraduate Research at the Law School.

 Her research and teaching focus on international human rights law, technology (including big data and artificial intelligence) and international migration and refugee law.
 Her recent publications examine the regulatory approaches to digital technologies and human rights, the impact of Covid-19 health status certificates on human rights, the implications of artificial intelligence for international migration management, the opportunities and challenges presented by digital identity, and the implications of big data and artificial intelligence for humanitarian action.